AI Hardware Design League

 2025

-• February 1: League Ends with Final Design Review and Evaluations.
+• May 7: League Ends with Final Design Submission, Review, and Evaluations.

 Weekly time commitment: